Best Puzzle Platformers 2025

 The last game we’re recommending puzzle platformer fans check out is The Pedestrian, another 2.5D independent game with a distinctive premise.

-In it, you take control of the iconic pedestrian figure from street traffic signs after they’re magically brought to life and start exploring our world.
+In it, you take control of the emblematic pedestrian figure from street traffic signs after they’re magically brought to life and start exploring our world.

-Each level is comprised of various signs that players can travel between by rearranging and linking various switches and triggers.
+Each level is composed of various signs that players can travel between by rearranging and connecting different switches and triggers.

 As you advance through each level, so too does your little pedestrian, introducing new obstacles and secrets to uncover.